-House Bill 4210 would amend the Michigan Election Law to allow the spouse of an overseas active duty service member to vote electronically and to require individuals who vote electronically to also return their physical ballots to their city or township clerk.
+House Bill 4210 would amend the Michigan Election Law to allow the spouse of an overseas active duty service member to vote electronically.

 Under current law, beginning January 1, 2024, a member of a uniformed service on active duty or a member of the merchant marine who, because of active duty or service, is absent from the U.S. and does not expect to return to the residence where they are otherwise qualified to vote before an election can electronically return a voted ballot to the appropriate city or township clerk to be counted under rules developed by the secretary of state (SOS).